MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-cze-fi-sample.md

 ## Introduction

 To meet local fiscal requirements for cash registers in the Czech Republic, the Microsoft Dynamics 365 for Retail functionality for the Czech Republic includes a sample integration of the point of sale (POS) with an external fiscal registration service.
 The sample extends the [fiscal integration functionality](fiscal-integration-for-retail-channel.md).
 It's based on the [EFR (Electronic Fiscal Register)](http://efsta.org/sicherheitsloesungen/) solution from [EFSTA](http://efsta.org/) and enables communication with the EFR service via the HTTPS protocol.
+The EFR service ensures Electronic Registration of Sales (EET - Elektronická evidence tržeb), that is, the online transmission of the sales data to a fiscal web-service of tax authorities.

 The EFR service should be hosted on either the Retail Hardware station or a separate machine that can be connected to from the Hardware station.
 The sample is provided in the form of source code and is part of the Retail software development kit (SDK).

 Microsoft doesn't release any hardware, software, or documentation from EFSTA.
 For information about how to get the EFR solution and operate it, contact [EFSTA](http://efsta.org/kontakt/).